Winweb Logo

 Handling applicant data

-We offer you the opportunity to apply to us (e.g. by email, by post or via online application form).
-Below we inform you about the scope, purpose and use of your personal data collected as part of the application process.
-We assure you that the collection, processing and use of your data is carried out in accordance with applicable data protection law and all other statutory provisions and that your data will be treated in strict confidence.
+We offer you the opportunity to apply to us (e.g. by e-mail, by post or via online application form).
+In the following, we inform you about the scope, purpose and use of your personal data collected as part of the application process.
+We assure you that the collection, processing and use of your data is carried out in accordance with applicable data protection law and all other legal provisions and that your data is treated with strict confidentiality.

 Scope and purpose of data collection

-If you send us an application, we process your associated personal data (e.g. contact and communication data, application documents, notes taken during interviews etc.), insofar as this is necessary to decide on the establishment of an employment relationship.
+If you send us an application, we process your related personal data (e.g. contact and communication data, application documents, notes in the context of interviews etc.) insofar as this is necessary for the decision on the establishment of an employment relationship.
 The legal basis for this is Section 26 BDSG under German law (initiation of an employment relationship), Art.
 6 para.
 1 lit. b GDPR (general contract initiation) and – if you have given your consent – Art.
 6 para.
 1 lit. a GDPR.
 Consent may be revoked at any time.
-Your personal data will only be shared within our company with persons who are involved in processing your application.
+Your personal data will only be passed on within our company to persons who are involved in processing your application.

-Longer storage may also take place if you have given your corresponding consent (Art.
+Longer storage may also occur if you have given corresponding consent (Art.
 6 para.
 1 lit. a GDPR) or if statutory retention obligations prevent deletion.

 Inclusion in the applicant pool

-Inclusion in the applicant pool takes place exclusively on the basis of your express consent (Art.
+Admission to the applicant pool takes place exclusively on the basis of your express consent (Art.
 6 para.
 1 lit. a GDPR).
-Giving consent is voluntary and is not related to the ongoing application process.
-The data subject may revoke their consent at any time.
-In this case, the data from the applicant pool will be irrevocably deleted, provided there are no legal retention reasons.
+The granting of consent is voluntary and is not related to the ongoing application process.
+The data subject can revoke his consent at any time.
+In this case, the data from the applicant pool will be irrevocably deleted, provided there are no statutory retention reasons.

 The data from the applicant pool will be irrevocably deleted no later than two years after consent has been granted.